pacphi/tanzify-reference-live/README.md

   - To Install other tiles, take a look at the `3_harbor-install-configure/terragrunt.hcl` and tile configurations under the terraform module `tanzify-infrastructure/tile-install-configure/configuration`

-## Troubeshooting
+## Troubleshooting

-1. Running `./0_apply_secrets.sh` throwing errors.
-  **Possible Fix:** LastPass CLI may have logged you out.
-Run `lpass login`
-2. Something went wrong with a module and I need to run it again.
+1. Something went wrong with a module and I need to run it again.
 **Possible Fix:** Navigate to the directory with the problem and remove the `.terragrunt-cache` directory which will refecth the module and reset your state.
-  You can run `find . -type d -name ".terragrunt-cache" -prune -exec rm -rf {} \;` to recuresively delete the .terragrunt-cache directories.
+  You can run `find . -type d -name ".terragrunt-cache" -prune -exec rm -rf {} \;` to recursively delete the `.terragrunt-cache` directories.

 ## Cleanup